ministryofjustice/modernisation-platform-environments/terraform/environments/nomis/README.md

 ### **Service URLs:**

+ - db.audit.nomis.hmpps-production.modernisation-platform.service.justice.gov.uk:1521
+ _The endpoint is publically resolvable but is connectable only from within its own environment, the bastion or FixNGo._
 <!--  The URL(s) of the service’s production environment, and test environments if possible-->

 ### **Incident response hours:**